MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/msi-deployment.md

 ### VDI installation

-Here's an overview of the process and tools to deploy the Teams desktop app.
-For complete guidance, see Teams in Virtualized Desktop Infrastructure.
+Here's the process and tools to deploy the Teams desktop app.
+For complete guidance, see [Teams in Virtualized Desktop Infrastructure](teams-in-vdi.md).

 1. Download the Teams MSI package using one of the following links depending on the environment.
-We recommend the 64-bit version for a VDI VM with a 64-bit OS.
+We recommend the 64-bit version for a VDI VM with a 64-bit operating system.

     - [32-bit version](https://teams.microsoft.com/downloads/desktopurl?env=production&plat=windows&download=true&managedInstaller=true)
     - [64-bit version](https://teams.microsoft.com/downloads/desktopurl?env=production&plat=windows&download=true&managedInstaller=true&arch=x64)